brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 ## Give it a try

 Please give this a try and let us know how it goes.
+You might like to read the [INSTALL](https://github.com/brianhigh/gnarwall/blob/master/doc/INSTALL) file for more specific instructions.
 Also, any feedback on this recipe will be very helpful.

 ## License